magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_maintaining-the-standard.md

 Seeing this, in the second Rains Retreat I stopped teaching the scriptures.
 Many years later more and more young men came to become monks.
-Some of them knew nothing about the and were ignorant of the texts, so I decided to rectify the situation; asking those senior monks who had already studied to teach, and they have taught up until the present time.
+Some of them knew nothing about the Dhamma-Vinaya and were ignorant of the texts, so I decided to rectify the situation; asking those senior monks who had already studied to teach, and they have taught up until the present time.
 This is how we came to have studying here.

 However, every year when the exams are finished, I ask all the monks to re-establish their practice.
 So all those scriptures which aren’t